JoeMGomes/ACG-FILS/README.md

 Each vertex normal add the cross product of: **(AB, BC)**,**(BC, CD)**, **(CD, DA)** and **(DA, AB)**

-When you finish iterating through all the faces, normalize each normal.
+After iterating through all the faces, normalize each normal.

 ### **Shader**